 Messinia in southwestern Peloponnese is an area with lots of sightseeing, especially castles and ancient Greek ruins.
-15 minutes away from Kalamata you are recommended to visit Ancient Messene with impressive ruins from the 3rd century BC.
-An hour drive to the south will get you to the breathtaking Venetian castle of Koroni (13th-16th century) on the edge of the Messinian Gulf, with an octagon tower, churches, abandoned houses, and more.
+15 minutes away from Kalamata, you are recommended to visit Ancient Messene with impressive ruins from the 3rd century BC.
+An hour’s drive to the south will get you to the breathtaking Venetian castle of Koroni (13th-16th century) on the edge of the Messinian Gulf, with an octagon tower, churches, abandoned houses, and more.
 30 minutes to the east, the Castle of Methoni, occupying an entire cape, is equally impressive and romantic, connected via a path with an islet featuring another octagonal tower.
 Swimmers and nature lovers are recommended to drive 35 minutes to the north and visit the area of the Gialova lagoon/Divari beach and the renowned Omega-shaped Voidokilia beach, which constitutes a unique ecosystem and a protected natural and cultural zone.
 It serves as a wildlife habitat and has been proclaimed a zone of archaeological protection with important finds such as the Cave of Nestor related to ancient Pylos.
 If you prefer a more curated experience, check the Kookoonari beach bar (Romanos) with full service on a gorgeous sandy shore.

 15 minutes away, Pylos, the main harbor on the Bay of Navarino, has more surprises for you.
-It was a significant kingdom in Mycenaean Greece, with remains of the so-called 13th century Palace of Nestor (Homeric local king), which is the best preserved in Greece and one of the most important of all Mycenaean civilization.
+It was a significant kingdom in Mycenaean Greece, with remains of the so-called 14th-century-BC Palace of Nestor (Homeric local king), which is the best preserved in Greece and one of the most important of all Mycenaean civilization.
 Excavations revealed thousands of ancient stone tablets that led to the deciphering of the Linear B script, and continue with precious finds lately (2015-17) in a vast area around.
-At the palace, archeologists have uncovered and restored the throne room with its foyer, an anteroom, chambers, and passageways all covered with frescoes of Minoan inspiration, large warehouses, the external walls, unique baths, galleries, and outside a beehive tholos tomb which are worth visiting.
-Since the 13th century, it has been respectively ruled by the Franks, Venetians, and Turks until the Greek war of independence and the victorious battle of Navarino.
+At the palace, archeologists have uncovered and restored the throne room with its foyer, an anteroom, chambers, and passageways all covered with frescoes of Minoan inspiration, large warehouses, the external walls, unique baths, galleries, and outside a beehive tholos tomb, which are worth visiting.
+Since the 13th century, Pylos has been respectively ruled by the Franks, Venetians, and Turks until the Greek war of independence and the victorious battle of Navarino.
 The most coveted accommodation option nearby is:

 Costa Navarino.
 Vast and ideally located in an area of high biodiversity and immense natural beauty, this is the prime sustainable destination in the Mediterranean.
 It consists of several distinct mixed-use resorts integrating deluxe hotels, signature golf courses, private beaches, world-class spas, state-of-the-art conference facilities, and high-end private residences.
 Upon completion Costa Navarino will comprise 5 sites, complementing and not competing against each other, extending over 1,000 hectares in total.
 Navarino Dunes, the first area in operation, features two 5-star resorts (The Romanos, a Luxury Collection Resort and The Westin Resort, Costa Navarino), two signature golf courses, the award-winning Anazoe Spa, over 20 restaurants and bars, and Navarino Residences.
 Once through the gates of Navarino Dunes (130 hectares), guests find themselves in a place where ancient wisdom and the inspiration drawn from old Messinian mansions blend harmoniously with the natural landscape and the symmetry of modern design.
 The second resort site, Navarino Bay (140 hectares), is home to an 18-hole signature golf course, The Bay Course (designed by Robert Trent Jones II) with its brand new earth-sheltered modern Clubhouse integrated into the surrounding greenery, in operation since 2011.
 An ultra-luxurious hotel next to pool villas, all embedded in the natural environment, is currently under construction.
 Future real-estate developments and projects include the Navarino Waterfront (a vibrant lifestyle resort of contemporary chic design with lagoon pools and beachfront bungalows), the Navarino Hills (a year-round integrated resort with alternative tourism elements, and 2 new 18-hole golf courses designed by 2-time Masters champion and Ryder Cup legend José Marίa Olazábal), and the 210-hectare Navarino Blue (the site of multiple themed resorts offering a plethora of sports, leisure and entertainment activities).
 Costa Navarino residences and apartments for sale – perfectly designed and located – are an excellent possibility for those who want to secure a fabulous spot in this worry-free setting.